HasanAbdelhady/HasanAbdelhady/README.md

 I like building efficient and scalable web solutions using Python and modern web technologies.
 I've worked on the full-stack of many projects—from backend architecture to creating dynamic front-end experiences.
 Currently, I'm finishing my AI Engineering degree, and my interest lies at the intersection of AI and web development.

-### I'm currently interested in AI Research, so feel free to reach out about possible research opportunities.
+### I'm currently interested in AI Research, so feel free to reach out about possible research collaborations.
 ---

 ### 🌱 **What I'm working on**